TheBous/qr-codes-presentation/README.md

   <br>
 </div>

-# Svelte firebase client-server boilerplate
+# QR codes presentation

-Welcome to the Boilerplate Svelte Project, a comprehensive starting point for your web application development journey.
-This project aims to accelerate your development process by providing a structured foundation that seamlessly integrates Svelte, Firebase, Firestore, Tailwind CSS, and Daisy UI.
+Welcome to the QR codes presentation, a web application built with Svelte, Firebase, Tailwind and DaisyUI to show a presentation of QR Codes programmed by the user for meeting or events

 ## Tech stack